jomorodi/fullStackOpenUniversityOfHelsinki/part0/excercise_06.md

     deactivate server

-    Note right of browser: when the user submit the forms the form on submit event is triggered which prevent the default behaviour. it create a note object, append it to the dom node representing the list and send the new note to the server
+    Note right of browser: when the user submit the forms the form on submit event is triggered which prevent the default behaviour. it create a note object, append it to the dom node representing the list of notes which displays it and send the new note to the server